Travel North - 3: Follow the Tees Upriver From the Tees Bay to a Pennine Gill*

-I have a book in my collection titled YORKSHIRE DIALECT by John Waddington-Feather published by Dalesman Books 1980, (ISBN 0-85206-390-3), and one of the pieces is "A Dalesman's Litany", with about one of the best known refrains in dialect verse and concerning the progress of a Dales farm labourer from the land by way of the big town and back to the land:
+I have a book in my collection titled YORKSHIRE DIALECT by John Waddington-Feather published by Dalesman Books 1980, (ISBN 0-85206-390-3), and one of the pieces is "A Dalesman's Litany", with about one of the best known refrains in dialect verse and concerning the progress of a Dales weaver displaced by the onward march of the Industrial Revolution in England, from the land by way of the big town and back to the land:

 "It's hard when fowks can't find their wark

 When I were young I awlus thowt